plzin/plzin.github.io/posts/mba-theorem.md

 then the fundamental theorem tells us that we only need to consider the inputs 0/-1 (or 0/1), because equality everywhere is guaranteed.

-Restricting the table two the inputs 0/1, we get this:
+Restricting the table to the inputs 0/1, we get this:

 <code>
 <table>